lyokha/nginx-combined-upstreams-module/README.md

 Produces multiple *singlet upstreams* from servers so far defined in the host upstream.
-A singlet upstream contains only one active server whereas other servers are marked as backups.
+A singlet upstream contains only one active server whereas other servers are marked as backup or down.
 If no parameters were passed then the singlet upstreams will have names of the host upstream appended by the ordering number of the active server in the host upstream.
 Optional 2 parameters can be used to adjust their names.
 The 1st parameter is a suffix added after the name of the host upstream and before the ordering number.
-The 2nd parameter must be an integer value which defines *zero-alignment* of the ordering number, for example if it has value 2 then the ordering numbers could be ``'01', '02', ..., '10', ...
+The 2nd parameter must be an integer value which defines *zero-alignment* of the ordering number.
+For example, if it has value 2 then the ordering numbers could be ``'01', '02', ..., '10', ...
 '100' ...``.
-There is another optional parameter *nobackup* which marks secondary servers as down rather than backup.
-This parameter must be put after all other parameters.
+To mark secondary servers as down rather than backup, use another optional parameter *nobackup*.
+This parameter must be put in the end, after all other parameters.

 ### An example